newsuk/times-components/.github/CONTRIBUTING.md

 #### Troublshooting
 - If your device is complaining about about `story-loader.js` not existing - run `yarn storybook-native` before `yarn android`.
 This should generate the missing file.
-- If your device is complaining about being unable to reach `localhost` or `404` use the `abd` commands.
+- If your device is complaining about being unable to reach `localhost` or `404` use the `adb` commands.
 Shake the device to bring up the developer menu and reload the app
 - If still struggling; shake the device and `debug js remotely`.
 Open a console on your computer for more info on the error
 - If you're still struggling verify that you are able to run `yarn storybook` and that it works in web view.